-(ANIMAL BEHAVIOR) Why does it take so long for our hair to dry after a shower while a dog can shake a whole furry body dry in minutes?
+(ANIMAL BEHAVIOR/DOGS) Why does it take so long for our hair to dry after a shower while a dog can shake a whole furry body dry in minutes?
 Scientists set out to answer that question.
-See the fascinating results – and possible applications here. — Global Animal
+See the fascinating results-–and possible applications below. — Global Animal

 Discovery News, Jennifer Viegas

 Wet dogs and other wet animals shake their bodies in such a precise, effective manner that washing machine designers are taking notice, according to a new study that is the first to explain the physics of animal self-drying.